-(iii) The shares being sold were originally purchased by the taxpayer: on a Chilean stock exchange; in the context of a public offering made under Title XXV of Law No. 18,045; through a stock placement of first issuance on the incorporation of a company or on a subsequent increase of capital; on a public offering involving the conversion of publicly traded convertible bonds into shares; or under a transaction in which the taxpayer exchanged quotas held in a mutual fund for publicly-traded shares.
+The shares that are the subject of the sale were originally purchased by the taxpayer: on a Chilean stock exchange; in the context of a public offering made under Title XXV of Law No. 18,045; through a stock placement of first issuance on the incorporation of a company or on a subsequent increase of capital; on a public offering involving the conversion of publicly traded convertible bonds into shares; or in a transaction in which the taxpayer exchanged quotas held in a mutual fund for publicly-traded shares.

+If the taxpayer acquired the shares that are the subject of the sale before their placement on the stock exchange, the gain that is subject to the reduced 10% rate is the difference between the value the shares had on placement on the stock exchange and their sale value.
+Thus, the difference in value between the acquisition cost, as adjusted under the above rules, and the value of the shares on the date they were placed on the stock exchange is treated as ordinary income and is thus subject to tax at the general rates.

 The reduced 10% capital gains tax in any of the above scenarios only applies to the extent the shares being sold are actively traded on a Chilean stock exchange.
 In this regard, shares are deemed to be actively traded on a stock exchange if they meet the requirements established by the Financial Markets Commission (CMF) that are indicative of the liquidity of the shares and of the activity on the stock exchange on which those shares are traded so that the price of the shares is set appropriately.
 To that end, the CMF has issued a specific rule providing that shares are deemed to be actively traded if they are registered with a Chilean stock exchange and either at least 25% of the shares are traded or the issuer of the shares has contracted a broker to act as a market maker.
 In any case, if the shares are actively traded only by virtue of an agreement that ensures the existence of daily offers to buy and sell shares in order to comply with Article.
 4 bis of Law No. 18,045, the reduced 10% rate only applies for a period of one year from the date of the first public offering and once the issuer is registered with the CMF.
 If the shares are not deemed to be actively traded, the reduced 10% rate may nevertheless still be available if the sale takes place within 90 days following the date on which the shares ceased to be actively traded.
 However, the reduced rate is limited to the average price of the shares during the last 90 days on which they were deemed to be actively traded.

 Resident companies and individuals are entitled to choose either of the following two methods for purposes of computing their tax basis when selling actively-traded shares in open SAs: